mui/material-ui/docs/data/base/components/menu/menu.md

 # Unstyled menu

-<p class="description">The `MenuUnstyled` component provides your users with a list of choices on temporary surfaces.</p>
+<p class="description">The menu components provide your users with a list of options on temporary surfaces.</p>

 ## MenuUnstyled and MenuItemUnstyled components